meganz/mpenc_js/README.md

 SITUATIONS**.
 Eventually we want to get there, though, so any and all help reviewing our design and implementation would be appreciated!

-**NOTE ALSO THE WIRE PACKET FORMAT AND PROTOCOL VERSION NUMBER HAVE NOT BEEN STABILISED.** The version number is currently emitted as `1` on the wire, but we *will* be making incompatible changes while retaining this numbering. **YOU MUST NOT** release this in a way that leaves old copies of this library lying around on your users' computers, which may not interoperate with newer versions that use the same protocol version. **WE WILL ACTIVELY BREAK SUCH SITUATIONS** and **WE ACCEPT ABSOLUTELY NO RESPONSIBILITY** if your users suffer because you did not follow basic engineering instructions.
-Eventually we will commit to a stable wire format that remains backwards- and forwards-compatible within versions, but now is not yet the right time to do that.
+In particular, *the wire packet format and protocol version number have not been stabilised.* The version is currently emitted as `1` on the wire, but we *will* be making incompatible changes while retaining this numbering. *You should not* distribute this library in a way that leaves old copies of it lying around on your users' computers, which may not interoperate with newer versions that use the same protocol version. *We will actively break such situations* and *we accept no responsibility* if your users suffer because you ignored these basic instructions.
+Eventually we will commit to a stable wire format that remains backwards- and forwards-compatible within major versions, but now is not yet the right time to do that.

 ## Documentation